arghyabi/Computer8Bit/Docs/SignalInfo.md

 * `XorO`: The XorO signal is used to copy the logical XOR result of Temp-Register 1 and Temp-Register 2 onto the bus.

-* `NtO`: The NtO signal is used to copy the logical NOT result of Temp-Register 1 onto the bus.
+* `NtO`: The NtO signal is used to copy the logical NOT result of Temp-Register 2 onto the bus. `To reduce hardware, this signal is a virtual signal: the same addition/subtraction circuit is reused, and the AdSu and AdSuO signals together function as NtO`.

 * `FlgU`: The FlgU signal updates the flag register with the values from the Comparator and Adder/Subtractor modules.